ghacks Technology News

 Opera, Tor and Privoxy combined

 OperaTor is not complicated to setup and use.
 You only need to download the binary executable for Microsoft Windows and unpack it on your system.
 No installation is required which is great for mobile use.
-You could for instance copy Operator to your USB stick and run it from any computer that has Internet access.
+You can copy Operator to your USB stick and run it from any computer that has Internet access.
 Great for internet cafes and other public computers.
 Just start the OperaTor.exe and all three required applications will be started automatically.
 Just use Opera as usual from this point on and rest assured that no data will be saved on the local computer.

 It is a good idea to test the connection and make sure that you are really surfing anonymous.
 The easiest way would be to check that with a script that displays your IP.
-I have written a basic script that displays your IP.
+I have published a basic script that displays your IP.
 Compare that IP to the one when you are not using OperaTor to know that the service is working.

 The developers are updating OperaTor whenever a new version of Tor, Privoxy or Opera come out.
 Make sure you check the site frequently to always use the latest version of OperaTor.